Ceftriaxone-ACOS, 2 g

 Hypersensitivity to cephalosporins.

-He has a history of severe hypersensitivity reactions (e.g., anaphylactic reactions) to other β-lactam antibiotics (penicillins monobactams and carbapenems).
+History of severe hypersensitivity reactions (eg anaphylactic reactions) to other β-lactam antibiotics (penicillin monobactams and carbapenems).

-Perinatally born children under 41 weeks of age inclusive (total gestational and chronological age) use of ceftriaxone is contraindicated.
+For premature infants up to 41 weeks of age inclusive (combined gestational and chronological age), the use of ceftriaxone is contraindicated.

-Hyperbilirubinemia jaundice or acidosis hypoalbuminemia in newborns (in vitro studies have shown that ceftriaxone can displace bilirubin from binding to serum albumin increasing the risk of bilirubin encephalopathy in such patients).
+Hyperbilirubinemia jaundice or acidosis hypoalbuminemia in newborns (in vitro studies have shown that ceftriaxone may displace bilirubin from binding to serum albumin, increasing the risk of developing bilirubin encephalopathy in these patients).

-In isolated fatal cases of precipitate formation in the lungs and kidneys in neonates receiving ceftriaxone and calcium-containing solutions have been described.
-In some cases a single venous access was used and precipitate formation was observed directly in the intravenous system, and at least one fatal case has been described with different venous accesses and at different times of administration of ceftriaxone and calcium-containing solutions.
-Such cases have been observed only in neonates (see subsection “Post-registration follow-up”).
+Isolated fatal cases of the formation of precipitates in the lungs and kidneys in newborns receiving ceftriaxone and calcium-containing solutions have been described.
+Moreover, in some cases, one venous access was used and the formation of precipitates was observed directly in the intravenous system; at least one case with a fatal outcome was described with different venous accesses and at different times of administration of ceftriaxone and calcium-containing solutions.
+Similar cases were observed only in newborns (see subsection “Post-registration surveillance”).

 Lidocaine